AEMacBeath/battleships/README.md

 4. Play again? (y/n) accepts empty and invalid inputs.
     -   Fix: Created restart_game function to check the user input and provide feedback if the input is invalid.
 5. Enter username accepts empty values.
-    -   Added if statement to check if a value has been entered before running further checks.
+    -   Fix: Added if statement to check if a value has been entered before running further checks.
+6. Place ships not allocating coorect number of ships on some goes.
+    -   Fix:

 ## Deployment